fmay/cc-html-intro-2-more-html-css/.guides/sections.md

 The problem with removing a block from the normal document flow is that subsequent *unfloated* blocks will appear in the normal document flow and will be display beneath the last unfloated block element.

 ##Looking at our page
-Take a look at the preview of our page.
+**[Click here](open_preview index.html) and take a look at the preview of our page.
 Be sure to adjust the width of the preview window so you can see how the behavior changes as you resize.

 - Menu and Header are unfloated blocks and so appear obediently beneath one another.
 - Content and Sidebar are floated and so imagine they are not even there  when you read the next bullet point